HTTP + WebSockets

 #[Route('GET', '/orders/{id}')]

-final class OrderStatusHandler
+final readonly class OrderStatusHandler

 {